letallbewell/Shrodinger_Equation-Finite_Difference_Solutions/README.md

 # Finite Difference Approximation and the Schrodinger Equation

-This repo demonstrates a simple algorithm using `NumPy` functions and the Finite Difference approximation that can solve the Schrodinger equation in any dimension under arbitrary potentials and boundary conditions.
+This repository demonstrates a simple algorithm using `NumPy` functions and the Finite Difference approximation that can solve the Schrodinger equation in any dimension under arbitrary potentials and boundary conditions.

 ## In 1 dimension

-The Schrodinger equation with the constants omitted is:
+The Schrodinger equation with the constants omitted is given by

 $$ \frac{d^2 \Psi}{dx^2} + x^2 \Psi = E \Psi $$